Dancing Dialogues

 With Dancing Dialogues, P.A.R.T.S. shines a light on the work and impact of our teachers.
 Most of them are freelancers, often working across many places and not always present at the school.
 Yet their inspiration, dedication and expertise are at the heart of everything we do.
 This series is a moment to acknowledge the people who shaped our students’ learning and artistic paths.

-In each conversation, teachers will be interviewed by an alumni who will cover questions on pedagogy and transmission.
+In each conversation, teachers are interviewed by alumni who will cover questions on pedagogy and transmission.
 We will look at how teaching has changed, and where it will go next, addressing their challenges of the past, present and future.

 >> Upcoming Dialogues